What is the difference between Clinical Psychology and the Developmental, Cognitive, and Affective Sciences (DCAS) program?

 How many applications do you usually receive, and how many do you accept each year?

 The Clinical applicant pool includes 150-250 students – four to six students enter the program each year.
-The Experimental applicant pool includes 20-50 students – two to three students enter the program each year.
+The DCAS applicant pool includes 20-50 students – two to three students enter the program each year.

 Do all students receive financial aid?